 Congress appropriated $11.5 million for FY 1982, signaling bipartisan congressional support for continuation of the program.
 Representative Neal Smith, Chairman of the House Small Business Committee and Chair of the Appropriations Committee’s Commerce Justice State subcommittee, was in the forefront of Congressional supporters.
 During FY 1981 and 1982, the states of Connecticut, Mississippi Kentucky, Iowa, Vermont, West Virginia and Delaware were approved for funding and joined the program.
 In 1982, in accordance with the authorizing legislation, the SBA SBDC National Advisory Board was established.

 In April of 1983, a Deputy Associate Administrator for Management Assistance was appointed.
 That position later became Associate Administrator for SBDCs.
 Ms. Johnnie Albertson, with only periodic interruptions, managed the national program for the greater part of 20 years.
 She was a tireless advocate for the program and its clients and an innovative program administrator.
-In the summer of 2003, Ms Bridget Bean was named Acting Associate Administrator.
 The sole responsibility of the new position when it was created in 1983 was to administer the SBDC program.
 SBA oversight of the SBDC program was “decentralized” in 1983 to SBA field offices.

 In another major step for the program, on site “Peer Reviews” were initiated in 1984.
 These “Peer Reviews” became the forerunner of the modern day SBDC certification/accreditation program which is provided for by statute.